Sodehiki-kozō is a child-like yōkai that pulls at travelers’ sleeves at night.

 That familiarity gives it power.

-Modern interpretations often read Sodehiki-kozō as a metaphor for hesitation, intuition, or subconscious warning—the instinct to pause without knowing why.
+Modern interpretations often read Sodehiki-kozō as a metaphor for hesitation, intuition, or subconscious warning — the sudden instinct to pause without a rational explanation.

-Psychologically, it reflects moments when people stop themselves just before harm, guided by feeling rather than logic.
+Psychologically, it reflects moments when individuals stop themselves just before harm occurs, guided not by logic or evidence, but by embodied feeling and unease.
+The tug at the sleeve becomes a signal rather than an attack.

 Sodehiki-kozō persists because hesitation still saves lives.